ChrisKegu/AdventureWoksAnalysisWithStoredProcedures/README.md

 # Intallations
 Kindly install the neccessary packages by running
-"pip install -r requirements.txt" and then ensure that your the sample MS SQL Server AdventureWorks database configured, run the sql script (adventured works.sql) to create the stored procedures that were used in this project
+"pip install -r requirements.txt" and then ensure that your sample MS SQL Server AdventureWorks database is configured, run the sql script (adventured works.sql) to create the stored procedures that were used in this project